Special Weather Statement issued for Lewis by NWS - NewsBreak

 Special Weather Statement issued for Lewis by NWS

-Effective: 2021-08-29 05:08:00 EDT Expires: 2021-08-29 15:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a sturdy building.
+Effective: 2021-08-27 16:26:00 EDT Expires: 2021-08-27 18:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a sturdy building.
+Motorists should slow down and use extra caution.
+When thunder roars, go indoors!
+Do not stay in the open or seek shelter under trees when lightning threatens.
 To report hazardous weather conditions, go to our website at weather.gov/iln and submit your report via social media, when you can do so safely.
-Target Area: Lewis A STRONG THUNDERSTORM WILL IMPACT PORTIONS OF NORTHEASTERN LEWIS AND SOUTHWESTERN SCIOTO COUNTIES THROUGH 315 PM EDT At 251 PM EDT, a strong thunderstorm was located near Letitia, moving east at 20 mph.
-HAZARD...Wind gusts up to 45 mph and penny size hail.
+Target Area: Lewis A STRONG THUNDERSTORM WILL IMPACT PORTIONS OF LEWIS, BROWN AND SOUTHERN ADAMS COUNTIES THROUGH 645 PM EDT At 610 PM EDT, a strong thunderstorm was located near Manchester, moving northeast at 15 mph.
+HAZARD...Wind gusts up to 45 mph, half inch hail, frequent cloud-to-ground lightning, and very heavy rain.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
 Hail may cause minor damage to outdoor objects.
-Locations impacted include Portsmouth, South Shore, Friendship, West Portsmouth, Saint Paul and Firebrick.
-MAX HAIL SIZE...0.75 IN MAX WIND GUST...45 MPHalerts.weather.gov
+Lightning can cause serious injury or death.
+Visibility will be poor and hydroplaning is possible.
+Locations impacted include Maysville, Georgetown, Mount Orab, West Union, Manchester, Ripley, Aberdeen, Vanceburg, Augusta, Sardinia, Head of Grassy, Camp Dix, Tollesboro, Rome, Foxport, Decatur, Russellville, Hamersville, Higginsport and Concord.
+MAX HAIL SIZE...0.50 IN MAX WIND GUST...45 MPHalerts.weather.gov

 Comments / 0